Himanshu90909/FUTURE_DS_01/README.md

 Before making operational decisions, the business should join this product-level dataset to transactional sales, order dates, units sold, returns, fulfillment cost, and margin data.
 That enrichment would convert the current prioritization proxy into a defensible sales-performance model.

-## Author
+## Autho

-Manus AI, prepared for the Future Interns Data Science & Analytics track.
+Himanshu Suthar, prepared for the Future Interns Data Science & Analytics track.